NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 serve-expired-reply-ttl: *<seconds>*
     TTL value to use when replying with expired data.
-    If **serve-expired-client-timeout** is also used then it is RECOMMENDED to use 30 as the value (:RFC:`8767`).
+    If **serve-expired-client-timeout** is also used then it is RECOMMENDED to use 30 as the value (:rfc:`8767`).
     The default is 30.

 .. _unbound.conf.serve-expired-client-timeout:

 serve-expired-client-timeout: *<msec>*
     Time in milliseconds before replying to the client with expired data.
-    This essentially enables the serve-stale behavior as specified in RFC 8767 that first tries to resolve before immediately responding with expired data.
+    This essentially enables the serve-stale behavior as specified in :rfc:`8767` that first tries to resolve before immediately responding with expired data.
-    A recommended value per :RFC:`8767` is 1800.
+    A recommended value per :rfc:`8767` is 1800.
     Setting this to 0 will disable this behavior.
     Default is 0.